ivop/frida/README.md

 * Linux builds with both clang++ and g++.
 * Windows builds with MinGW-g++, MS compiler is not supported.
 * macOS builds with clang++ that comes with XCode.
-* FreeBSD builds with clang++. gcc9 and gcc10 give an ICE (internal compiler error), gcc11 and gcc12 have broken PCH support.
+* FreeBSD builds with clang++. frida-nopch.pro builds with gcc.
 * OpenBSD builds with eg++ and clang++.
-* NetBSD builds with clang++. gcc12 has broken PCH support because of NetBSD reasons.
+* NetBSD builds with clang++. frida-nopch.pro builds with gcc.
-* OpenIndiana builds with g++. clang's type_traits is broken.
+* OpenIndiana builds with g++. clang's type_traits is broken on OpenIndiana.
+* Haiku builds frida-nopch.pro with g++. clang's type_traits is broken on Haiku.